ames-market/AMES-v4.0/README.md

 # AMES (V4.0)

-[Agent based Modeling of Electricity Systems](http://www2.econ.iastate.edu/tesfatsi/AMESMarketHome.htm) (AMES V4.0) is a free open-source computational platform (Java/Python) permitting the small-scale study of U.S. ISO-managed wholesale power markets operating over AC transmission grids with congestion handled by locational marginal pricing.
+[Agent based Modeling of Electricity Systems](http://www2.econ.iastate.edu/tesfatsi/AMESMarketHome.htm) V4.0 was developed by Dheepak Krishnamurthy, Sean L. Mooney, Auswin George Thomas, Wanning Li, and Leigh Tesfatsion at Iowa State University.

-AMES (V4.0) extends [AMES (V2.06)](http://www2.econ.iastate.edu/tesfatsi/AMESVersionReleaseHistory.htm) in three key ways:
+AMES V4.0 substantively modifies AMES V2.06 as follows:

-* AMES (V4.0) models a fully operational two-settlement system consisting of an ISO-managed day-ahead market (DAM) settled at DAM LMPs and an ISO-managed real-time market (RTM) settled at RTM LMPs.
+* AMES V4.0 models a daily ISO-managed day-ahead market (DAM) formulated either as a deterministic SCUC optimization or as a two-stage stochastic SCUC optimization conditional on a set of user-specified net-load scenarios.
+These optimizations are based on Load Serving Entity (LSE) demand bids and Generation Company (GenCo) supply offers.
+DAM settlements are determined on the basis of locational marginal price (LMP) outcomes.

-* AMES (V4.0) includes an enhanced modeling of ISO-managed DAM Security-Constrained Unit Commitment (SCUC) that takes into account UC costs such as start-up costs, up-time/down-time constraints, and ramping constraints.
+* AMES V4.0 includes an interface to a fast and efficient Python-based solver (Pyomo/PSST) for implementing the daily DAM SCUC optimization in either deterministic or stochastic form.

-* AMES (V4.0) includes reserve requirements in its DAM SCUC/SCED and RTM SCED optimal power flow formulations.
+* AMES V4.0 permits spinning reserve requirements to be included among the system constraints for each optimization.
+For the stochastic DAM SCUC optimization, this inclusion provides a hedge against net-load scenario specification errors.

 ### Install instructions